1942_GK_PL_Gemini_Dereham_Pub_2023_96.jpg

 The Eagle, Cambridgeshire

 The Eagle’s also got a rather interesting clause on its lease.
-Legend has it that if a window above the beer garden ever closes, then strange and unusual things start to happen in the pub – reportedly down to the ghosts of three children.
-So, it’s part of the pub’s lease that it must remain open to allow them to come and go as they please.
+Legend has it that if a window above the beer garden ever closes, then strange and unusual things start to happen.
+So, if you’re visiting some haunted pubs this Halloween and feeling a little chilly, you’re probably best off just putting your jumper on.

 Not your average London cab